Ellivers/wt-docs/docs/making-a-plugin/translations.md

 ## Adding a Language

 :::note
-If you have a language that you would like to add to WorldTool, please contact me on [Discord](https://discord.gg/jn8d4zb) about it, or open a [pull request](https://github.com/Ellivers/WorldTool/pulls).
+If you have a language that you would like to add to WorldTool, please contact me on [Discord](https://discord.gg/jn8d4zb) about it.
+Languages are available to translate to on [Crowdin](https://crowdin.com/project/worldtool).

+If you already have completed the language as a plugin, you can also open a [pull request](https://github.com/Ellivers/WorldTool/pulls).
 :::

 To begin, make a function file that sets the `Language` value to an appropriate ID, copy-paste all translations from the default `worldtool:language/en_us` function and translate them.